[Holodeck:

 [Bridge]

-KIM: These readings indicate the space ahead of us is literally
+These readings indicate the space ahead of us is literally changing

-changing shape.
-My best guess is it's some type of spatial distortion
+shape.
+My best guess is it's some type of spatial distortion wave.

 KIM: I think so.
-It's generating intense pulses of E-M radiation.
-And
+It's generating intense pulses of EM radiation, and if

 ten minutes.